nprapps/armslist-analysis/README.md

 The next script will try to geocode the data based on the city and state of each listing, we use [Nominatim geocoding service](http://wiki.openstreetmap.org/wiki/Nominatim) access through the [geopy](http://geopy.readthedocs.io/en/latest/#) library to perform that task.

-Sometimes the geocoding service is not accesible so we always cache and persist the geocoded locations not to repeat ourselves `data/geocoded-cache.csv`

 Run the script to clean and geocode the data:

 ```
 ./clean.py
 ```

+Sometimes the geocoding service is not accesible so we always cache and persist the geocoded locations not to repeat ourselves `data/geocoded-cache-nominatim.csv`

+Because on the original website some cities where not actually cities but could be thought more as regions, we did manually update some geolocations like `West PA, Pennsylvania` (15-20 manually updated).

 ## What to expect <a id="what-to-expect"></a>